-Note: Measuring or predicting the contribution of uniferent subdiffs to hearonic necesptors is complicated by the possibility that receptors of similar (if not identical) subunit composition, but different relative stoichiometries, can be assembled in different cells or brain regions.
-This is depicted for $\alpha 4\beta 2$ receptors where the fifth position of the receptor can be filled by an additional $\alpha 4$, $\beta 2$, or $\alpha 5$ subunit.
-Depending upon which receptor is assembled, there are notable differences in their expression, affinity for ligand,46 and function, including susceptibility to magnitude and the rate at which desensitization occurs, as well as degree of calcium permeability.^{39,40} The possibility that inflammatory cytokines can influence this process47 further emphasizes how genetic strain background can influence nicotinic receptor expression and function and reveals that much remains to be determined about how receptor assembly influences the effects of nicotine in mouse strains and different pathologies.
+Note.
+Measuring or predicting the contribution of different subunits to neuronal nicotinic receptors is complicated by the possibility that receptors of similar (if not identical) subunit composition, but different relative stoichiometries, can be assembled in different cells or brain regions.
+This is depicted for $\alpha 4\beta 2$ receptors where the fifth position of the receptor can be filled by an additional $\alpha 4$ , $\beta 2$ , or $\alpha 5$ subunit.
+Depending upon which receptor is assembled, there are notable differences in their expression, affinity for ligand, and function, including susceptibility to magnitude and the rate at which desensitization occurs, as well as degree of calcium permeability.
+An The possibility that inflammatory cytokines can influence this process further emphasizes how genetic strain background can influence nicotinic receptor expression and function and reveals that much remains to be determined about how receptor assembly influences the effects of nicotine in mouse strains and different pathologies.

 in calcium can impart signaling though calcium-activated second-messenger systems.
-This further distinguishes the $\alpha 7$ nAChR from other nAChRs and even other ligand-activated ion channels.
+This further distinguishes the $\alpha$ 7 nAChR from other nAChRs and even other ligand-activated ion channels.
 However, calcium permeability and sensitivity to agonists and antagonists can be altered by the coexpression of additional nAChR subunits.
-Finally, the structural subunits such as $\alpha 5$ nAChR also exert an effect on function and subcellular localization.43 When this subunit is coassembled with α7 nAChR in heterologous expression systems, the receptors have similar but distinct properties, including altered rates of desensitization relative to the homomeric channel.
-Similarly, if $\alpha 5$ incorporates into receptors containing α3β2 nAChR subunits,^{44,45} the resulting receptor exhibits distinguishing functional characteristics, but the differences tend to be small.
-In contrast, if this subunit incorporates into receptors with $\alpha 3\beta 4$ nAChRs, as in the peripheral nervous system,45 the burst duration of the resulting receptor channel is increased almost threefold.
+Finally, the structural subunits such as α5 nAChR also exert an effect on function and subcellular localization.
+When this subunit is coassembled with α7 nAChR in heterologous expression systems, the receptors have similar but distinct properties, including altered rates of desensitization relative to the homomeric channel.
+Similarly, if $\alpha 5$ incorporates into receptors containing α3β2 nAChR subunits, 44,45 the resulting receptor exhibits distinguishing functional characteristics, but the differences tend to be small.
+In contrast, if this subunit incorporates into receptors with $\alpha 3\beta 4$ nAChRs, as in the peripheral nervous system, the burst duration of the resulting receptor channel is increased almost threefold.

 Another practical concern is how subunit diversity affects interpretation of experiments that use ligand binding or limited pharmacological methods to infer identity or changes in nAChRs during a treatment regime.
-For example, muscarinic versus nicotinic receptor contribution may be blurred in some instances because nAChRs comprising either homomeric $\alpha 9$ or heteromeric $\alpha 9 \alpha 10$ subunits are sensitive to blockade by the traditionally muscarinic antagonist atropine.48,49 Similarly, the function of α 3-containing receptors50 and $\alpha 4\beta 4$ nAChRs51 can be modulated in a dose-dependent manner by relatively high concentrations of this "muscarinic" receptor antagonist, although such concentrations are commonly used in buffers by electrophysiologists to ensure that only nAChRs are recorded in response to acetylcholine administration.
+For example, muscarinic versus nicotinic receptor contribution may be blurred in some instances because nAChRs comprising either homomeric a9 or heteromeric a9a10 subunits are sensitive to blockade by the traditionally muscarinic antagonist atropine.
+48,49 Similarly, the function of $\alpha$ 3-containing receptors and α4β4 nAChRs can be modulated in a dose-dependent manner by relatively high concentrations of this "muscarinic" receptor antagonist, although such concentrations are commonly used in buffers by electrophysiologists to ensure that only nAChRs are recorded in response to acetylcholine administration.
 Consequently, investigations may yield confusing or possibly misleading results when only a single assay of nAChR function is used.
 Certain other nAChRs of diverse subunit composition may also have overlapping pharmacology, or they are simply not detected by available methods.
-This could be true of $\alpha 9$ and $\alpha 9 \alpha 10$ nAChRs, which might be mistaken for α 7 subtype receptors because they also exhibit exquisite sensitivity to α -bungarotoxin.26 Although overlap of these respective receptor subtypes appears to be very small in central systems, there is substantial α 9-subtype expression in peripheral systems,^{52-55} and consequently, the identity of the nAChR subtype being measured must be carefully assigned.
+This could be true of $\alpha 9$ and $\alpha 9\alpha 10$ nAChRs, which might be mistaken for $\alpha$ 7 subtype receptors because they also exhibit exquisite sensitivity to α-bungarotoxin.
+Although overlap of these respective receptor subtypes appears to be very small in central systems, there is substantial α9-subtype expression in peripheral systems, 52-55 and consequently, the identity of the nAChR subtype being measured must be carefully assigned.